 Local spontaneous currents can be also induced by magnetic and non-magnetic impurities.
-As ano et al. found that the scattering by impurities near the interface of a normal metal and (110) d-wave superconductor splits the ZBCP in the same way that a d+is order parameter does [57, 60].
+Asano et al. found that the scattering by impurities near the interface of a normal metal and a (110) d-wave superconductor splits the ZBCP in the same way that a d+is order parameter does [59, 62].
 The splitting disappears at sufficiently high temperature and increases with external applied fields.
-In the bulk, Balatsky suggested that a TRSB complex order parameter is "generated around a magnetic impurity in the presence of coupling between the orbital moment of the condensate and impurity spin $S_z$ " [61].
-He argues that a sub-dominant order $d{xy}$ develops simultaneously with the impurity spins.
-He also noted that a magnetic field applied parallel to the layers $H \gg B{c1,ab} \sim 1$ G suppresses the $d{xy}$ order as the coupling between the impurities and $d{xy}$ vanishes.
+In the bulk, Balatsky suggested that a TRSB complex order parameter is "generated around a magnetic impurity in the presence of coupling between the orbital moment of the condensate and impurity spin S_z " [63].
+He argues that a sub-dominant order d{xy} develops simultaneously with the impurity spins.
+He also noted that a magnetic field applied parallel to the layers $H \gg B{c1,ab} \sim 1$ G suppresses the d{xy} order as the coupling between the impurities and d{xy} vanishes.

-Okuno has studied the effect of impurities in a TRSB superconductor, and found that a spontaneous current can be induced near the impurities with patterns that reflect the nature of the pairing channels and vanishes a few lattice constants from the impurity [40].
-Choi and Muzikar have also drawn a similar conclusion where the magnetic impurities strongly perturb the order parameter on length scales of $\xi$ , but leads to zero net magnetization [62].
+Okuno has studied the effect of impurities in a TRSB superconductor, and found that a spontaneous current can be induced near the impurities with patterns that reflect the nature of the pairing channels and vanishes a few lattice constants from the impurity [42].
+Choi and Muzikar have also drawn a similar conclusion where the magnetic impurities strongly perturb the order parameter on a length scale of ξ , but that leads to zero net magnetization [64].